Swinggcat/sps-2020/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects that Pani work on throughout SPS.

 To get started: